llamaluvr/noob-doing-react/README.md

-# A demo of using ES6/ Webpack/ React in a way that's friendly to doing it inside of another non-Webpack/ ES6/ React application
+# A demo of using ES6/ Webpack/ React in a way that's friendly to people that just want to dip their toes in

 This was inspired by/ forked from Cory House's [Build a JS Dev Environment in 1 Hour](https://www.codemash.org/session/build-a-javascript-dev-environment-in-1-hour/), Matthew LaForest's, [Integrating React into a legacy web app](https://www.codemash.org/session/integrating-react-into-a-legacy-web-app/), and my own interest in using React in various places.

-##The big idea

-- You've got an app that's not using React or Webpack and you want to start using it in just one part of the app without disturbing other stuff.
-- Everything in the enclave is coded in ES6/ JSX.
-- Everything in the enclave is bundled (JS and CSS).
+##What I'm working on here

-- There's not a ton of other strange new stuff going on other than React and ES6.
+- Intentionally limiting the other strange new stuff going on here to just Webpack, React, and ES6.
+- But you are using ES6, JSX, all of that's getting bundled, so you feel really cutting edge.
-- At the end of the day, the bundled stuff is copied to a folder where it can be dealt with easily by another build process.
+- At the end of the day, the bundled stuff is copied to a folder where it can be served or maybe copied and used inside of another app.
+I wanted it to just be really obvious and self-contained ("HERE IS THE FINAL PRODUCT").
 - JSX is automatically getting transpiled in the background as you change it so you can just refresh your browser to test new code.
-- BUT, it's not hot-reloading as you change stuff, in case your app already being served by another web server.
-The hot-reloading stuff uses its own web server, generally.
-I've read that using another web server is possible, but let's keep things easy for now.
-If the enclave is just one part of my app, serving it on its own for the sake of hot reloading may not even make much sense.
+- BUT, it's not hot-reloading as you change stuff.
+I love hot-reloading, but maybe this is just part of one app that's already being served from somewhere else.
+I've read it's possible to use hot-reloading with another web server but let's do that later.
+I just wanted to pull that all apart and get to a point where I was testing and linting and keeping files up-to-date without necessarily hot-reloading.
+I hope to add it back later.

 ##What I changed from the original demo
-- No more hot reloading
+- Not hot reloading right now
 - Added CSS bundling
 - Added copying index.html to the build folder
 - Added React/ JSX